Question: what causes sore breast not pregnant?

 Some women will experience cramps and breast pain a week after the end of the menstrual period while others will notice a sharp breast pain few days to your next period.

 While this is true for most women, it is essential you also palpate your breast for any swelling or lump (I mean, gently examine for any lump).
+You can also ask your doctor or nurse to show you the correct way to examine your breasts.

 If you noticed a lump, it could be the reason you have those pains.

 This article explains common causes of sore breast not pregnant, and available treatment options to help.
+It is for general education only and does not replace seeing your doctor.

-What causes Sore breast not pregnant?
+What causes sore breast when you are not pregnant?

 Here are possible causes.